Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Drone Network Design Problem for Opioid Overdose Response

-where $\beta$ is a constant that allows for different travel speeds, and $\alpha_i$ and $\epsilon_i$ are independent and identically distributed (i.i.d) random variables representing the on-scene service time and the drone's reset time (to be charged and prepared for the next demand), respectively.
+Different from immobile servers, the travel time to and from the scene are included in the service time for mobile servers \cite{berman2007multiple}.
+The service time for any OTR at $i$ serviced by DB $j$ \cite{berman1985optimal} is $S_{ij} = \beta \frac{d_{ij}}{v} + \alpha_i + \epsilon_i$, where $\beta$ is a constant that allows for different travel speeds, and $\alpha_i$ and $\epsilon_i$ are independent and identically distributed (i.i.d) random variables representing the on-scene service time and the drone's reset time (to be charged and prepared for the next demand), respectively.
 Let $\xi_i = \alpha_i + \epsilon_i$, with expected value $\mathbb{E}[\xi_i]$.
 The expected value $\mathbb{E}[S_{ij}]$ of the service time conditional to DB $j$ responding to an OTR at $i$ is: The expected value of the total response time for $j$ is the sum of the expected service times for all the OTRs serviced (i.e., $y_{ij}=1$) by the drones stationed at $j$ and depends on the dispatching variables $y_{ij}$ while the second moment of the total service time at DB $j$ is:

 The service time $S_j$ follows a general unspecified distribution with known first and second moments and the opioid overdoses occur at each location $i$ according to a Poisson process with rate $\lambda_i$.
-Accordingly, each DB $j$ is modelled as an M/G/K$_j$ queueing system in which a variable and upper bounded number $K_j$ of drones can be stationed and whose expected queueing delay is can be approximated \cite{nozaki1978approxi, ROSS2014IntroToProb} as:

-which represents the expected waiting time until a drone is ready to be dispatched after reception of an OTR.
-The arrival rate of OTRs at DB $j$ is given by

-which shows that the arrival rate is unknown ex-ante and depends on the assignment decisions $y_{ij}$, thereby highlighting the decision-dependent parameter uncertainty of the OTR arrivals at DBs.
+Accordingly, each DB $j$ is modelled as an $M/G/K_j$ queueing system in which a variable and upper bounded number $K_j$ of drones can be stationed and whose expected queueing delay can be approximated \cite{nozaki1978approxi, ROSS2014IntroToProb} as which represents the expected waiting time until a drone is ready to be dispatched after reception of an OTR.
+The arrival rate of OTRs at DB $j$ is given by which shows that the arrival rate is unknown ex-ante and depends on the assignment decisions $y_{ij}$, thereby highlighting the decision-dependent parameter uncertainty of the OTR arrivals at DBs.